 I wrapped both of my hives for winter today and did pretty much what David Burns does in his How To Wrap Your Hive for Winter video / beekeeping lesson.

-Here’s the low down on exactly how we wrapped and prepared each of our four-month-old double-deep Langstroth hives for winter:
+Here’s the low down on exactly how I wrapped and prepared each of our four-month-old double-deep Langstroth hives for winter:

-1) Built and installed the world’s simplest, cheapest mouse-proof entrance reducer and made sure to check the hive for mice beforehand.
+1) Built and installed mouse-proof entrance reducers and made sure to check the hive for mice beforehand.

 2) Flipped the inner cover to the winter position (with the flat side facing up) and placed a piece of hard insulation over it.
 The insulation has a R-7.5 rating, whatever that is.
 Apparently, R-5 or above will keep the condensation from forming in the hive.
 It looks like this before the top cover is added:

-UPDATE (Nov.
-15/11): See Winter Preparations – Part 2: Hive Wrap for another example of hive wrapping.
-Note in that post how wrap is high enough to fold down over the top piece of insulation, which makes it easier to tuck it under the top cover.
+November 15th, 2011: See Winter Preparations – Part 2: Hive Wrap for another example of hive wrapping.
+Note in that post how the wrap is high enough to fold down over the top piece of insulation, which makes it easier to tuck it under the top cover.

 Hive #1 on the left has two thinner strips of felt stapled on and overlapping, probably not the best way to do it.
 Hive #2 on the right (that’s the back of the hive) has a single wider piece wrapped around.
 The felt covers the bottom up to the top so that when the top cover is put in place, much of the felt will tuck underneath.
 In front of the hive, the felt is low and tight enough against the hive to hold the mouse-proof entrance reducer in place.
 Which kind of looks like this:

-Then we pushed the top cover down nice and snug.
+Then I pushed the top cover down nice and snug.
 Some of the felt crinkled underneath, but that just made it stay on tighter.
-We placed a concrete block on top of each hive to weigh them down for the winter like this:
+I placed a concrete block on top of each hive to weigh them down for the winter like this: